GruppenD/git-introduction/README.md

-git commit - comment on the files - git push - push the changes onto github - git pull - pull the changes from github -
+git commit - comment on the files - git push - push the changes onto github - git pull - pull the changes from github - git branch - see which branches there are - git branch newbranch - creates a new branch called newbranch - git checkout newbranch - will go into newbranch - git checkout -b newbranch2 - will create and go into newbranch 2 -